xigxog/kubefox/docs/quickstart.md

     info    Building component image 'localhost/kubefox/hello-world/frontend:bb702a1'.
     info    Loading component image 'localhost/kubefox/hello-world/frontend:bb702a1' into kind cluster 'kind'.

-    info    You need to have a KubeFox platform instance running to deploy your components. info    Don't worry, 🦊 Fox can create one for you.
-    Would you like to create a KubeFox platform?
-[Y/n] y Enter the KubeFox platform's name (required): demo Enter the Kubernetes namespace of the KubeFox platform (default 'kubefox-demo'): kubefox-demo

     info    Waiting for KubeFox platform 'demo' to be ready. info    Waiting for component 'backend' to be ready.